djalbat/murmuration-postgresql/README.md

 ...
 ```

-This package leverages the [`pg`](https://node-postgres.com/) package and used its parameterised queries.
+This package leverages the [`pg`](https://node-postgres.com/) package and uses its parameterised queries.
 This guard against SQL injection without further ado.

 ### Configuration